cchamberlain/leet-js/README.md

 text = leet.convert('do you know where i left my cheese?');
 console.log(text); // D0 Y0U KN0W WH3R3 I 13F7 MY CH3353ZORZ?
 ```

-### The End

-This project was started as a fork of https://github.com/mathiasnovas/leet.js